aya49/202105_sfu_cmpt_127/assignments/05/README.md

 - INPUT: the pointer of a `imgr_t` variable `im` and a filename.
 - OUTPUT: returns `0` on success, or a non-`0` error code on failure.
 - BEHAVIOUR: saves the `im` array into a file `filename` in a JSON file format that can be loaded by `imgr_load_json()`.
-    - Arrays of length 0 should produce an output file containing an empty array.
+    - Arrays with 0 rows and cols should produce an output file containing an empty array e.g. `[]`.
     - Make sure you validate the parameters before you use them.
     - The JSON output should be human-readable.
     - Only write to file, the elements within columns `cols` and rows `rows`, NOT `reserved_rows` and `reserved_cols`.